We all know how competitive CrossFit is as a sport – but as a business?

 Working with these clients gave way to a strategy that combines both online and offline techniques – those exact strategies are outlined in this post.

-Sounds dumb right?
-Hear me out!
+Sounds basic, but hear me out!

 As a dedicated crossfitter I’ve had the good fortune to work out at dozens of gyms across the country.
 Even though they were all teaching CrossFit, each experience was vastly different.